kopepod/DatasetReading/README.md

 # Best Model
 Selecting the best model.

-This code reads the fisher-iris dataset and select the model model via mAp.
+This code reads the fisher-iris dataset and selects the best model model via mAp.

 ## Dependencies